MarcelMichau/fake-survey-generator/README.md

 - Adding Swagger to an ASP.NET Core Web API
 - Adding OpenID Connect for Authentication
 - Adding OpenID Connect to Swagger UI
-- Securing an ASP.NET Core Web API using Bearer token authentication
+- Securing an ASP.NET Core Web API using JWT Bearer authentication
 - Adding security headers to API responses
 - Using AutoWrapper to return consistent API response models
 - Using Hosted Services in ASP.NET Core Web API
 - Using a distributed Redis cache
 - Creating trusted SSL certificates for HTTPS in development
 - Configuring SQL Server retry policies
+- Using Polly to make resilient HTTP requests
 - Implementing Forwarded Headers for hosting ASP.NET Core Web API behind a load balancer
-- Validation of domain objects using FluentValidation
+- Validation of commands using FluentValidation
 - Deploying Entity Framework Core Code-First Migrations to Azure SQL Server using Azure Pipelines
 - Run a microservice application using Docker Compose
 - Deploying a microservice application to Kubernetes using Helm charts